GoClipse/goclipse/README-MelnormeEclipse.md

-LangEclipseIDE
+MelnormeEclipse
 ================

-LangEclipseIDE is a framework for building Eclipse based IDEs, reusing common infrastructure and code from projects like [JDT](https://eclipse.org/jdt/), [DLTK](https://eclipse.org/dltk/), or [CDT](https://eclipse.org/cdt/), as well code written completely from scratch.
+MelnormeEclipse is a framework for building Eclipse based IDEs, reusing common infrastructure and code from projects like [JDT](https://eclipse.org/jdt/), [DLTK](https://eclipse.org/dltk/), or [CDT](https://eclipse.org/cdt/), as well code written completely from scratch.
 It aims to provide useful IDE functionality for new language IDEs, beyond what the Eclipse Platform provides.
 It provides mostly UI infrastructure at the moment.
 There isn't support for building semantic functionality (like what [Xtext](https://www.eclipse.org/Xtext/) does, for example), although it could be gradually added in the future.

-#### Projects using LangEclipseIDE
+#### Projects using MelnormeEclipse

  * DDT - http://ddt-ide.github.io/
  * RustDT - http://rustdt.github.io/